 Goats Peak - Gellatly real estate guide & listings for sale

-In Goats Peak / Gellatly, roughly 40% of buildings are small apartment buildings, while the remainder are mainly single detached homes and townhouses.
-The homes in this part of the municipality are very modern, because about one third of its dwellings were constructed following the year 2000, while most of the remaining buildings were built in the 1960s and the 1980s.
-This neighbourhood has a good choice of housing size options, ranging from lofts to four or more bedrooms.
-About three quarters of the properties in the neighbourhood are occupied by homeowners while the rest are rented.
+Small apartment buildings are the main housing type, representing about 40% of dwellings in Goats Peak - Gellatly, while the remainder are mainly single detached homes and townhouses.
+Around one third of properties in this part of the municipality were constructed between 1990 and 2000, while the majority of the remaining buildings were built in the 1960s and the 1980s.
+This neighbourhood also has a good selection of unit sizes - this part of West Kelowna is notable for those looking for two bedroom homes.
+Around three quarters of the dwellings in the neighbourhood are occupied by homeowners while the remainder are rented.

 In all but a very small number of cases, a vehicle is required to do groceries.
 There are a few choices for those who care about nearby restaurants.
 As far as education is concerned, there are no high schools and no primary schools in this part of West Kelowna.
 Likewise, daycares are not numerous and accordingly not always within walking distance.